wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/retrieve.md

 1. Open <https://wavesexplorer.com/>.
 2. Press ![](./_assets/settings.png) button and switch to ![](./_assets/mainnet.png) or ![](./_assets/testnet.png).
-3. Search for an account by its address or alias.
+3. Use search bar to find the account by address or alias.
 4. Switch to **Data** tab.

 ![](./_assets/data-storage-explorer.png)